 A hanging sign directs us to the gravelled courtyard between stone stable blocks.
 The buildings have been converted to The Beggars’ Banquet café, but in sunny weather sitting outside at the mainly wooden benches and tables outside is irresistible.
 Then the only problem is choosing between the home-made cakes on offer – chocolate, orange polenta, paradise slice, chocolate and almond last time I was there, with an interesting gluten-free selection.
 There are also a more substantial vegetarian menu.

-It’s tempting to linger here, somnolent in the heat, enjoying the scent of lavender and the sight of flowering ceanothus, pansies, hellebores.
 Our eyes lingered on the doors that guard the old entrance into the stables and the birds that popped in and out of the creeper that hangs down over the grey stone walls, and before we knew it the cake had been eaten and we had to resist starting again with another round.

 Walk through the doors of Oliver’s Coffee House and find a spot to suit yourself, for the rooms open one out of another, drawing visitors further and further in.